pnp/blog/content/post/a-collection-of-resources-for-m365-devs/index.md

 ---

 ### Do you know of any other resources that should be on this list?

-Leave a comment below, or fork this blogs gitbub repo and add them yourself (Here is the [guidence on how to contribute](https://pnp.github.io/blog/post/contribute-blog/))
+Leave a comment below, or fork this blogs gitbub repo and add them yourself (Here is the [guidance on how to contribute](https://pnp.github.io/blog/post/contribute-blog/))